withastro/astro/docs/src/pages/guides/markdown-content.md

 ### Remote Markdown

 If you have Markdown in a remote source, you may pass it directly to the Markdown component through the `content` attribute.
-For example, the example below fetches the README from Snowpack's Github repository and renders it as HTML.
+For example, the example below fetches the README from Snowpack's GitHub repository and renders it as HTML.

 ```jsx
 ---